-Stock futures dip as Trump-Kim summit starts, India-Pakistan tensions flare
+Wall St. set to open lower as Trump-Kim summit starts, India-Pakistan tensions flare

 The Fed’s dovish signals and optimism around China-U.S. trade talks have boosted equities in recent weeks, pushing the benchmark S&P 500 index to within roughly 5 percent of its record closing high hit in late September.

-Among stocks, shares of Mylan NV sank 9.9 percent in premarket trading after the generic drugmaker reported a lower-than-expected quarterly profit and forecast weak 2019 earnings, as it grappled with significant problems at its Morgantown, West Virginia plant.
+Among stocks, shares of Mylan NV sank 9.3 percent in premarket trading after the generic drugmaker missed quarterly profit estimates and forecast weak 2019 earnings, as it grappled with significant problems at its Morgantown, West Virginia plant.

-Best Buy Co Inc jumped 11 percent after the consumer electronics retailer beat analysts’ estimates for quarterly same-store sales on demand for wearable devices, gaming consoles and appliances during the holiday quarter.
+Best Buy Co Inc jumped 11.6 percent after the consumer electronics retailer beat analysts’ estimates for quarterly same-store sales, while announcing a hike in dividend and a plan to buy back shares

 The Commerce Department will release its report on December factory goods orders at 10:00 a.m.
 ET, likely showing a 0.5 percent rise, compared with an unexpected fall in November.

+The factory data comes ahead of Commerce Department’s advance fourth-quarter gross domestic product report on Thursday, which will include some of the data that would normally go into the second GDP estimate.

+The GDP report could have a very big impact on markets, because it will be the first and second report at the same time due to the government shutdown and will be the first look of the quarter, said Randy Frederick, vice president of trading and derivatives for Charles Schwab.

-Reporting by Shreyashi and Medha Singh in Bengaluru; Additional reporting by Susan Matthew; Editing by Anil D'Silva
+Reporting by Shreyashi and Medha Singh in Bengaluru; Editing by Anil D'Silva